vfarcic/cncf-demo/manuscript/gitops/README.md

 4-**The Desired State Is Continuously Reconciled With the Actual State** Software agents (GitOps tools) continuously observe the actual system state and attempt to apply the desired state.
+<br><br><br>
+Hero and Lil DeeBee want to be COOL KIDS and get deployed and managed using GitOps, that way they’ll have improved efficiency and security.
+Hero is also relieved to know that all three of these CNCF GitOps tools follow the GitOps Principles so they really can't go wrong!

 Hero and Lil DeeBee want to be COOL KIDS and get deployed and managed using GitOps!
 That way they’ll have improved efficiency and security!